 - Bake for about 45 minutes or until a cocktail stick comes out with just few crumbs left on.

 - Remove from the oven and leave to cool down for 20 minutes before carefully moving onto a wire rack.

 - To make the strawberry chia jam place strawberries, lemon juice and maple syrup into a blender and blend until smooth.
 Place into a glass jar, stir in chia seeds and place into a fridge to set.

 - Once the cake is completely cool, very carefully slice into three layers.
 I use a cake cutter.
 Be careful as gluten-free vegan cakes are more fragile.
 It's best to use something flat to transfer the individual layers.

-- Whisk the coconut yoghurt.
+- Whisk the coconut yogurt.

-- Place the bottom layer onto a cake stand, spread half strawberry chia jam on top and top with generous layer of coconut yoghurt.
+- Place the bottom layer onto a cake stand, spread half strawberry chia jam on top and top with generous layer of coconut yogurt.
 Repeat with the second layer.
 Place the last layer on top.

 - Just before serving decorate the cake with some fresh flowers or strawberries and chopped pistachios.